 The Mercado del Puerto by the beach

-The Mercado del Puerto, set in a stunning iron building dating back to 1891, has an excellent mix of tapas bars and fresh produce stalls during the day.
+The Mercado del Puerto, set in a stunning iron building designed by Eiffel and dating back to 1891, has an excellent mix of tapas bars and fresh produce stalls during the day.
 At night it is a popular drink and tapas spot, especially at the weekends.

 The action is both inside the market and at the outdoor tables around its walls.